Becheler/iDDC_on_OSG/README.md

 Here we use this awesome HTC resource and we glue Quetzal tools (Quetzal-CoaTL, Quetzal-CRUMBS, Quetzal-EGGS and Quetzal-NEST) together for you, so you can run a spatially explicit inference more swiftly!
-Hopefully it will make your life easier and your iDDC inference more reachable.
+Hopefully it will make your life easier and your iDDC goals more reachable.

 >  The [OSG](https://opensciencegrid.org/) is a consortium of research collaborations, campuses, national
 > laboratories and software providers dedicated to the advancement of all open